cagaananhans-dotcom/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • Added main shopping loop, menu display, and product selection with validation.

+• Added quantity input and prevention of duplicate entries.

 AI USAGE IN THIS PROJECT:

 • “Why am I getting an error with my variable not being declared?"